Arjun-sna/flask-boilerplate/README.md

-# Polaris - User management and Authentication
+# Flask App - Boilerplate with User management and Authentication

 ### To run the app